 Failing that, contact your Local Area Coordinator to see if it’s worth requesting a review of your NDIS plan in which you can ask for additional budget.
 Be mindful that this can be a lengthy, evidence-based process and isn’t always successful, so you should never rely on it – and if you do, you should ask for one as early as possible and not wait until the final months of your plan.

-Next up – underspending
+Another risk – underspending

 It’s not just overspending that can put your supports at risk; underspending is also something you need to protect yourself against.
-We’ll look at this in a next blog article, so stay tuned!

 When you get your NDIS plan, establish which supports you can receive under each category and then estimate how many hours of each you’ll need.